LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    read one grade at a time.
 The grades will be added together (on the fly) to give the grade for that category.
 For example, after you have asked for the number of exams, you'd prompt the user to enter each exam grade and have the program compute the sum.
-   To make sure everyone understands what should be happening, you should also print a *running total* of the grade category you're calculating:
+As soon as a category sum is calculated, also print out the average as shown in the sample below:

      | Please enter the grade for exam 1: **100**
-     |
      | Please enter the grade for exam 2: **90**
-     |
      | Please enter the grade for exam 3: **80**
-     |
      | Please enter the grade for exam 4: **92**
-     |
      | Calculated average exam grade = 90.5

    Of course you must return the grade to the caller for use in the